christiangenco/christiangenco.github.io/_posts/2020-11-06-discharge-instructions.md

   - an antibiotic (amoxicillin or cindamycin)
   - a Medrol Dose Pack (an antiinflamatory steroid)
   - Zofran, but only if you feel nautious
-  - Ultracet or Tylenol and Ibuprofen for pain
+  - Ultracet or Tylenol for pain
+  - Ibuprofen for pain

 ## When you get home

 - change your gauze and let it stay in your mouth for up to one hour (so you've had gauze in your mouth for about two hours total).
   - if bleeding is excessive, check that the gauze is as far back in your mouth as possible.
-You may bite on tea bags to help stop bleeding.
+  - You may bite on a wet tea bag to help stop bleeding: acids in tea help in the clotting process.
 - lay down with your head elevated and take a nap.
 Blood pressure and bleeding decrease when sleeping.
 - Try not to talk or move excessively.
 - While your driver and post-surgery companion is hanging out in the same room as you for your nap, ask them to write out a schedule with checkboxes for when you're going to take that medication for the next week.
 Plan to eat or drink something before taking any medication to avoid nausea.